 Ombuds Office: This office guides people to express concerns, resolve disputes, manage conflicts, and learn more productive ways to communicate.

 MIT reporting hotline: This is an anonymous hotline for reporting possible wrongdoings and actions that are contrary to Institute policy.
-It is overseen by the Manager of Institutional Compliance, part of the Office of Risk Management and Compliance Services.
+It is overseen by the Institute Compliance Officer, part of the Office of Risk Management and Compliance Services.

 Lincoln Laboratory ethics hotline: This is a 24-hour answering service through a third-party service provider called EthicsPoint.